 Camden Stewart is a British composer, pianist and operatic tenor whose work unites contemporary classical piano writing with operatic voice.

-Born in London to Ghanaian and Jamaican parents, he began his musical life as a chorister with the vocal group Libera, touring internationally across Europe, the United States and Asia.
-Early immersion in large-scale choral performance shaped a sensitivity to resonance, structure and expressive contrast.
+Born in London to Ghanaian and Jamaican parents, he began his musical life as a chorister with the vocal group Libera, touring across Europe, the United States and Asia.
+Early immersion in large-scale choral performance shaped a sensitivity to resonance.
 He later trained at the Junior Guildhall School of Music & Drama, receiving scholarship offers from the Royal Academy of Music, the Royal College of Music and Guildhall, and continued his studies at Guildhall.

-Though formally trained as a tenor, his focus gradually shifted toward composition.
-Seeking a more integrated musical language, he began writing works in which piano and voice operate as equal forces within a single expressive framework.
+Though formally trained as a tenor, his focus shifted toward composition, developing a musical language in which piano and voice operate as equal forces within a single expressive framework.

-He came to wider public attention through performances at London’s public pianos, particularly at St Pancras International, where he presented original contemporary classical work in open public space.
+He came to wider public attention through performances at London’s public pianos, particularly at St Pancras International, presenting original contemporary classical works in open public spaces.
 Recordings of these performances have reached millions of listeners worldwide, alongside features on BBC Radio London, Classic FM and international platforms.

 As both composer and performer, he writes and produces his own catalogue, including the EP Lost (2023) and the album Transcendence (2025), a twelve-work cycle for contemporary classical piano and operatic voice.

-His work moves between concert halls, public space and recording environments, bridging formal classical training with direct audience connection.
-Appearances include Burlington Arcade, Loro Piana, the Southbank Centre, and events connected with the United Nations and Canada Goose.
-He also serves as a Young Ambassador for the Lang Lang International Music Foundation and has been in dialogue with figures including Avatar composer Simon Franglen.
+His work moves between concert halls, public spaces, and recording environments, bridging formal classical training with direct audience connection.
+Appearances include the Burlington Arcade, Loro Piana, the Southbank Centre, and events connected with the United Nations and Canada Goose.
+He is a Young Ambassador for the Lang Lang International Music Foundation and has been in dialogue with Avatar composer Simon Franglen.